 The CT scanner is like a large donut, with a narrow table that slides in and out of the middle opening.
 You will need to lie still on the table while the scan is being done.
 The test is painless, but you might find it hard to hold still for minutes at a time.

 CT scans are sometimes used to guide a biopsy needle into a mass that might be cancer.
 You stay on the CT scanning table while the doctor moves the needle through the skin toward the mass.
 The needle removes a sample of tissue to be looked at under a microscope.
 This is not used to biopsy a lump in a testicle, but it may be used to check for cancer spread.

-MRI (magnetic resonance imaging): MRI scans use radio waves and strong magnets instead of x-rays to make pictures.
-MRI pictures show a lot of detail.
-They are very helpful when looking at the brain and spinal cord.
+MRI scans use radio waves and strong magnets instead of x-rays to make pictures.
+For testicular cancer, MRI scans are used to see if the cancer has spread to the brain and spinal cord in patients with symptoms.

 For a PET scan, a type of radioactive sugar is put into your vein.
 The sugar collects in cancer tissue, and a scanner can spot these areas.
 This test is helpful in telling whether swollen lymph nodes contain scar tissue or cancer.
 Often the PET scan is combined with a CT scan.
 This helps the doctor decide whether changes on the CT are cancer or something else.
 PET scans are often more useful for seminoma than for the non-seminoma type of testicular cancer, and so are less often used in patients with non-seminoma.

 For this test, a small amount of a radioactive substance is put into your vein.
 The substance settles in areas of bone changes.
 You then lie on a table while a special scanner creates a picture of your skeleton.

-Last Medical Review: 01/02/2014
+Last Medical Review: 01/20/2015

-Last Revised: 01/09/2015
+Last Revised: 02/23/2015